qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   a variable that QGIS creates automatically.
 For :guilabel:`X` insert the expression ``@rg_layout_margin + 3`` and for :guilabel:`Y` enter the expression ``@rg_layout_margin + 11.5``.
 * The third label will include information about your organisation.
 First we will create some variables in the :guilabel:`Variables` menu of the :guilabel:`Item Properties`.
-Go to the :guilabel:`Layout` menu, click the |signPlus| button each time and enter the names ``o_department``, ``o_name`` , ``o_adress`` and ``o_postcode`` as shown in the picture below.
+Go to the :guilabel:`Layout` menu, click the
+  |signPlus| button for each new variable
+  and enter the names ``o_department``, ``o_name`` , ``o_adress`` and ``o_postcode`` as shown in the picture below.
   In the second row enter the detailed information about your organisation.
 We will use these variables in the :guilabel:`Main Properties` menu.
 The position is defined by ``@layout_pagewidth - @rg_layout_margin - 49.5`` for ``X`` and